 The three main macronutrients that are relatable to a keto diet are fats, proteins, and carbohydrates.
-All three of these nutrients have different effects on ketosis from their digestion and have consequent effects on blood glucose and hormones.
+All three of these nutrients have different effects on ketosis because of how our body digests and metabolizes them.

-- Fats are 90% ketogenic and 10% anti-ketogenic, due to the small amount of glucose that is released in the conversion of triglycerides.
+- Fats are 90% ketogenic and 10% anti-ketogenic, due to the small amount of glucose that is released in the conversion of triglycerides into usable energy.

-- Carbohydrates are of course 100% anti-ketogenic, as they raise both blood glucose and insulin – two key factors that trigger a decrease in ketone production.
+- Carbohydrates are, of course, 100% anti-ketogenic, as they raise both blood glucose and insulin – two key factors that trigger a decrease in ketone production.

 Because of their anti-ketogenic activity, protein and carbohydrates will impact our ketone levels and make it harder for us to transition into ketosis.
-However, the most important thing to understand is how these nutrients are being utilized for energy.
-This is through our metabolic pathways after we have ingested nutrients.
+However, the most important thing to understand is how these nutrients are being utilized for energy via our metabolic pathways.